kennytrytek/kennytrytek.github.io/wimhof/wimhof.md

 # The Wim Hof Method
 Hello!
 I am experimenting with the breathing techniques popularized most recently by Wim Hof.
 This page documents my experience and thoughts about it.
-I started doing this after a couple of my co-workers mentioned his books; I don't have any particular goal other than to see if it is beneficial or harmful for me.
+I started doing this after a couple of my co-workers mentioned his books; I don't have any particular goal other than to see if I can notice any effects from it.

 ### The Conditions Under Which This Is Performed
+TODO

 ### Tips:
 - Don't stand up right away when you're done, sit first for a bit and then stand.
+- After each inhalation, audibly say the breath number after you release it.
+This will help considerably with producing a consistent experience, since it can otherwise be rather disorienting.

 # DAY 1
 -------